Osaka’s mental health discussion resonates at French Open | WTOP News

 Osaka was not the first to broach this.

-But her place of prominence, as a four-time Grand Slam champion and former No. 1-ranked player, and her decisions to withdraw from Roland Garros, to explain why and to take two mental health breaks last season resonated widely.
+But her place of prominence, as a four-time Grand Slam champion and former No. 1-ranked player, and her decisions to withdraw from Roland Garros, to explain why and to take two mental health breaks last season resonated.

 “Anytime an athlete shares their vulnerability and their authenticity, it’s going to affect other athletes in that sport.
 There’s a relatability,” said Becky Ahlgren Bedics, the vice president of mental health and wellness for the WTA.
 “So I don’t know that I would attribute it necessarily to one person or one event, but … that makes other folks sit up and notice and kind of say, ‘Well, maybe I should pursue something along those lines, too.’”